flutter/website/src/content/get-started/fwe/user-input.md

 - `onSelectionChanged` callback is called when a user selects and segments.
 It provides a list of the selected segments to update your app state.

 - There are additional styling parameters to modify the button's appearance including `style` which takes a `ButtonStyle` and the option to configure a `selectedIcon`.

+{% render docs/code-and-image.md,
+image:"fwe/user-input/segmented-button.gif",
+caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+alt: "A screenshot of three widgets, spaced evenly from each other." code:"

 ```dart
 enum Calendar { day, week, month, year }